Sanchita0812/CodeAssistMinimal/README.md

-# Backspace Minimal - AI Coding Agent
+# CodeAssist Minimal - AI Coding Agent

 A powerful Python FastAPI application that functions as an AI coding agent powered by Google's Gemini Flash 1.5 model.
 This application exposes a streaming API endpoint that accepts a public GitHub repository URL and a natural language prompt, then automatically clones the repo, uses AI to make the requested code changes, and creates a pull request on GitHub.